-With generous support from ICs at NIH and donations made to the Foundation for the NIH (FINH) by Mayo Clinic, March of Dimes, Medtronic and ASHG, 26 candidates from 17 countries (refer to world map on reverse side) attended the Summit.
-Participants included research scientists (4), physicians (15) physician/scientists (3), dentist (1), dentist/scientist (1) and nurses (2).
+With generous support from ICs at NIH and donations made to the Foundation for the NIH (FNIH) by ACMGG, ASGCT, ASHG, Mayo Clinic, Sanford Health and Sarepta Therapeutics, 34 candidates from 24 countries (refer to world map on reverse side) attended the Summit.
+Participants included research scientists (6), physicians (17) physician/scientists (3), physician/PhD(c) (2), physician/ counselor (1), dentist/scientists (2), nurse/scientist (1), counselor (1) and clinical psychologist (1).

-The curriculum included 11.5 days of didactics in genomic research and medical genetics, and 4.5 days of tailored training in the participants' areas of interest.
-Speakers (n=65) delivered over 70 lectures on various topics (ISHGG 2018_Agenda).
-In addition to didactics, the training included hands-on workshops in bioinformatics, grant writing, genetics clinics and patients, and fieldtrips.
-The field trips included visits and lectures at academic and commercial institutions, that provided clinical and laboratory services (Children's National Health System, GeneDx, Johns Hopkins University, Kennedy Krieger Institute, Maryland Public Health Laboratories, MedStar Washington Hospital Center, National Center for Advancing Translational Sciences, NIH Clinical Center, NIH Intramural Sequencing Center).
+The curriculum included 11.5 days of didactics in genetics/genomic research and medical genetics; 5 days of mentoring in the participants' area/s of interest; 3 days of field trips.
+Over 70 speakers delivered 70+ lectures (ISHGG 2019_Agenda), including on new topics (genomics of malaria, TB, mental illness, substance use, etc.).
+The training included hands-on workshops in bioinformatics, grant writing, genetics clinic and patients The field trips included visits and lectures at academic and commercial institutions, that provide clinical and laboratory services (Children's National Health System, GeneDx, Johns Hopkins University, Kennedy Krieger Institute, Maryland Public Health Laboratories, MedStar Washington Hospital Center, National Center for Advancing Translational Sciences, NIH Clinical Center, NIH Intramural Sequencing Center).
 These visits informed the participants of the spectrum of experts, infrastructure and systems involved in the provision of genetic services and testing.
-As in previous years, the patient panel was a favorite of the Summit.
+Approximately one third of participants identified the week of personalized training as their favorite part of the Summit Grant writing, bioinformatics workshop and the patient panel were additional favorites of the Summit.
 Several patients shared their insights, struggles and continuing needs, because of the genetic diseases affecting them or their family members.
-Participants described the Summit as "invaluable", "magnificent" and "[making] an impact on my life and career."
+Participants described the Summit as "visionary", "life changing", "amazing"

-To measure outcomes, we assessed prior knowledge, learning and interest through daily pre- and post-curriculum surveys.
+To measure outcomes, we assessed prior knowledge, learning and interest through daily pre- and postcurriculum surveys.
 The results were consistent with those of previous years which describe the Summit as a unique learning opportunity for participants and speakers, and they strongly encouraged its continuance.
 All activities were rated as imparting knowledge and important to include in next year's summit.

-The 2017 annual outcome (2016, 2017 batches) has been remarkable (ISHGG 2017_Annual Outcome).
-Participants established collaborations (51) with investigators at NIH, other US-based academic institutions and amongst themselves; Published articles (147, in various stages), in their field of expertise and related to genetics; Wrote/received grants to/from NIH or other funding agencies (49); Initiated new research and/or clinical projects (43) and influenced the course of ongoing research projects (35).
-Our assessment of outcomes will continue for 5-years with every batch.
+The 2018 annual outcome (2016/17/18 batches) has been remarkable (ISHGG 2018_Annual Outcome).
+Participants established collaborations (64) with investigators at NIH, other US-based academic institutions and amongst themselves; Published articles (177, in various stages), in their field of expertise and related to genetics; Wrote/received grants to/from NIH or other funding agencies (53); Initiated new research and/or clinical projects (38) and influenced the course of ongoing research projects (49).
+Our assessment of outcomes will continue for 5-years with every cohort.

-Based on the survey feedback (2018) and 2017 outcomes, the Summit has made good progress in achieving its goals and is in popular demand.
-Thus, in 2019, we hope to host up to 30 candidates.
+Based on the survey feedback (2019) and 2018 outcomes, the Summit has made good progress in achieving its goals and is in popular demand.
+Thus, in 2020, we hope to host up to 40 candidates.
 This however will only be possible with support from our Institutes and Centers at NIH and the FNIH.